 - Ways to become involved in your child’s learning to read.

-Literacy 101: The basics of reading instruction
+Literacy 101: The basics of teaching reading

 - In pre-K, children develop pre-reading, or "emergent literacy," skills that they will need to become successful readers in the future.

-The process of learning to read and write starts at birth!
+The process of learning to read and write starts at birth.
 Even as babies, children are developing the early language skills that will help them become successful readers in the future.